A creamy noodle bowl using sweet potatoes for a silky broth, paired with miso, ginger, and garlic. Easily vegan by swapping out the egg!

 - Bring the liquid to a simmer and add the noodles.
 Cook, stirring often until the noodles are cooked.
-Stir in the miso.
+Stir in the miso and add more liquid if the noodles soaked up too much.
+The liquid should still be almost-broth consistency.
 Taste and adjust seasonings as desired.

 - Divide the ramen into two large bowls.
 Top with eggs, arugula, and toasted sesame seeds.